nabeelahmad10/CitiVoice---byteverse/README.md

 ## Important Files

-Only these files are essential for running the application:
+Only these files are essential for running the web application:

 - `combined.py`
 - `legal.html`